Murrieta Child Custody Lawyer

 How Can a Father Get Full Custody of His Child?

-Fathers must first establish their paternity.
+Fathers must first establish their paternity in Murrieta.
 Fathers can do this either by signing the child's birth certificate after the child is born, formally declaring paternity.
 Or, the father may obtain a court order to legally recognize his paternity.
 When deciding on custody, the judge will look closely at the relationship between the child and the father.
 This is one factor that can determine how well the father can assist in the child's growth and development, or what would be in the "best interests of the child."

 Legal Custody vs Physical Custody

 Child custody can be adapted to fit the needs of the children and the situations of the parents involved.
 In addition, should circumstances change down the road, a child custody agreement can be modified to accommodate these changes.

 In CA, there are two main types of custody: legal custody and physical custody.
 Every family’s case will be different.
 If one parent has had a history of alcoholism, for example, this may discount their eligibility to receive physical custody of the child.
 Or, there may be a cause where both parents have legal custody, but only one parent may have sole physical custody.

 Here are the distinctions between the different forms of custody: